Barry Bonds: 2004 season

-In 2004, Bonds had perhaps his best season.
-He hit .362 en route to his second National League batting title, and broke his own record by walking 232 times.
-He slugged .812, which was fourth-highest of all time, and broke his on-base percentage record with a .609 average.
-Bonds passed Mays on the career home run list by hitting his 661st off of Ben Ford on April 13.
-He then hit his 700th off of Jake Peavy on September 17.
-Bonds hit 45 home runs in 373 at-bats, and struck out just 41 times, putting himself in elite company, as few major leaguers have ever had more home runs than strikeouts in a season.
+2004 is perhaps Bonds' best season.
+Bonds is the first and only player in MLB history to reach base more times than the number of at bats in a single season, reaching base 376 times in 373 at bats.
+He hit .362 en route to his second National League batting title, and broke his own record by walking 232 times (including an MLB record 120 intentional walks).
+He slugged .812, the tenth-highest of all time, and broke his on-base percentage record with a .609 average.
+Bonds hit 45 home runs and only struck out just 41 times, putting himself in elite company, as few major leaguers have ever had more home runs than strikeouts in a season.
+This was the last season that a Giant hit at least 30 home runs in a season, as the team would go on to set an MLB record for the most consecutive seasons without hitting that mark from 2005 to 2024 at 20 seasons.
+Out of all 30 teams, this was the longest such drought for any team by 12 seasons, until newly signed shortstop Willy Adames ended the streak on the last day of the 2025 season.
 Bonds would win his fourth consecutive MVP award and his seventh overall.
-His seven MVP awards are four more than any other player in history.
+Shohei Ohtani is the only other player to win at least four regular season MVP awards.
 In addition, no other player from either league has been awarded the MVP four times in a row.
 (The MVP award was first given in 1931).
 The 40-year-old Bonds also broke Willie Stargell's 25-year record as the oldest player to win a Most Valuable Player Award (Stargell, at 39 years, 8 months, was National League co-MVP with Keith Hernandez in 1979).
-On July 4, he tied and passed Rickey Henderson's career bases on balls record with his 2190th and 2191st career walks.